SurniaUlula/wpsso-inherit-parent-meta/readme.txt

 Tested Up To: 5.4
 Stable Tag: 3.0.0

-Inherit Featured and Custom Images from Parents for Posts, Pages, Custom Post Types, Categories, Tags, and Custom Taxonomies.
+Inherit the Featured and Custom Images from Parents for Posts, Pages, Custom Post Types, Categories, Tags, and Custom Taxonomies.

 == Description ==